Sanjeeda Sheikh

 Sanjeeda Sheikh (born 20 December 1984) is an Indian actress who works in the Hindi films and television.
-Sheikh is best known for playing Namrata "Nimmo" Mathuria in Kyaa Hoga Nimmo Kaa, Ayesha Shergill in Kayamath, Nitya Goenka / Durga in Ek Hasina Thi and Kamini Mathur in Love Ka Hai Intezaar.
-Sheikh has since been part of the films Taish (2020), Kaali Khuhi (2020) and Fighter (2024) and the web series Heeramandi (2024).
+She made her television debut as Namrata Mathuria in Kyaa Hoga Nimmo Kaa (2006) followed by Ayesha Shergill in Kayamath (2007-2009).
+Sheikh is best known for playing dual role in crime drama Ek Hasina Thi (2014), an aspiring actress in romantic drama Love Ka Hai Intezaar (2017).
+The former earned her ITA Award for Best Actress.

+She has since taken parts in films include the thriller drama Taish (2020), the aerial action Fighter (2024) and the period drama series Heeramandi (2024) for which she was nominated at Filmfare OTT Award for Best Supporting Actress in a Drama Series.

 Early life

 She was born 20 December 1984 in Kuwait into a Muslim family who hail from Ahmedabad, Gujarat.